Cord blood & cord tissue

 Even when toys and games are cleaned daily, there’s still the very real risk of infection being passed between children, Stem Protect says.

 StemProtect.co.uk is in the business of protecting the health of children, so it’s shocking to see grubby toys in surgeries where the young ones are at their most vulnerable.

 “Those bead puzzle tables are very popular in waiting rooms as they can keep a toddler quiet for a long time,” says Hall, “But how many kids have touched those beads today?
 How many have been in mouths today?

 “It’s all very well cleaning them first thing in the morning, but that’s only good until the first contract with bodily liquids.”

 That’s the same for any piece of play equipment, from huge warehouse down to a doll at the dentist’s, Stem Protect says.

-“We’re not trying to put parents off these places,” Hall says, “But a packet of wet wipes in your bag go a long way toward piece of mind”
+“We’re not trying to put parents off these places,” Hall says, “But a packet of wet wipes in your bag goes a long way toward peace of mind”